We the Kingdom (album)

 We the Kingdom is the second studio album by American contemporary Christian music band We the Kingdom, which was released via Capitol Christian Music Group on September 16, 2022.

-The album was supported by the release of "Miracle Power" as a single.
-"Miracle Power" peaked at No. 17 on the US Hot Christian Songs chart.
+The album was supported by the release of "Miracle Power" and "Jesus Does" as singles.
+"Miracle Power" peaked at No. 15 on the US Hot Christian Songs chart.
+"Jesus Does" peaked at No. 9 on the Hot Christian Songs chart.
 "Left It in the Water" and "God Is on the Throne" were later released as promotional singles, and peaked at No. 49 and No. 42 on the Hot Christian Songs chart respectively.
 The band will further promote the album by the We the Kingdom Live Tour in the fall of 2022.

 We the Kingdom achieved commercial success in the United States, the album having debuted at No. 2 on Billboard's Top Christian Albums chart.

 Background

 On May 27, 2022, We the Kingdom released "Miracle Power" as a single, revealing that the song was the lead single to their forthcoming second studio album.
 On July 29, 2022, We the Kingdom announced on Fox & Friends as part of the All-American Summer Concert Series at Fox Square that they would be releasing their self-titled album on September 16, 2022.